frontend/toolbox/new-project/configuration.md

 # toolbox.json

-It's a ratherly simple configuration JSON file which describes **where are located your project's directories** and **which libraries you are using**.
+It's a fatherly simple configuration JSON file which describes **where are located your project's directories** and **which libraries you are using**.

 ./toolbox.js
 ```json